-Lala Kent On James Kennedy’s Non-Disclosure Claim To Stassi Schroeder And Kristen Doute, Ariana Madix And Tom Sandoval On Signing It
+Lala Kent On James Kennedy’s Non-Disclosure Claim To Stassi Schroeder And Kristen Doute: Ariana Madix And Tom Sandoval Deny Signing It

 — Give Them Lala (@lala_kent) January 17, 2017

 If Lala’s boyfriend isn’t married, then why is she keeping his identity a secret?
 As previously reported by the Inquisitr, Lala explained in an interview in December 2016 why she won’t reveal her boyfriend’s identity.
-She also confirmed that she quit the show during filming and has no intention on doing the reunion show.
+She also confirmed that she quit the show during filming and has no intention of doing the reunion show.

 With the filming of the Vanderpump Rules season 5 reunion show coming up, the big question now is whether Lala Kent, who has been the focus of much speculation and drama this season, will change her mind and actually show up.
-Also, if she does, will her friend James Kennedy and allies Ariana Madix and Tom Sandoval come to her aid when she’s inevitably criticized by Kristen Doute, Stassi Schroeder and Katie Maloney?
+Also, if she does, will her friend James Kennedy and allies Ariana Madix and Tom Sandoval come to her aid when she’s inevitably criticized by Kristen Doute, Stassi Schroeder, and Katie Maloney?

 [Featured Image by Matt Winkelmeyer/Getty Images]